 It is recommended that all riders in our system purchase a full size map and note any possible caution or danger areas before attempting to navigate unfamiliar trails.
 Many of our trails use lakes as connectors; and as with any bodies of water they DO NOT FREEZE EVENLY due to springs and moving current, so be extremely cautious when traversing ANY ice.
 Just because trails are groomed does NOT indicate lakes are safe to ride on.
 G

-There is a tunnel under the railroad on Corridor 22 (formerly known as the "K" trail) which many of the newer and wider sleds will not pass through.
+There is a tunnel under the railroad on Corridor 22 (formerly known as the "K" trail) which many of the newer and wider sleds may not pass through.
 The tunnel is limited to a 48" width and a height of around 55" or less depending on level of ice build up.
 Take care to assess this obstacle before attempting to pass through it at your own risk.
 DO NOT CROSS THE TRACKS!
 OUR RELATIONSHIP WITH THE RAILROAD IS DAMAGED IF THEY SEE SLEDS HAVE CROSSED.
 DON'T DO IT!!!!
 Trail cams are in use to prosecute violations.

 Trails or connectors may be temporarily or permanently closed during the season - they will be signed accordingly.
 If a trail is not signed we probably do not have landowner permission and you may be trespassing if you choose to use an unsigned trail.